Call for Abstracts

 • Applicable systems engineering lessons learned.

 Hypersonic flight experiments and tests have been conducted for several years in the U.S. and with our international partners, the results of which have brought a wealth of data about the characteristics of hypersonic flight.
 This topic area is dedicated to plans, objectives, results, challenges, lessons learned, and other items related to hypersonic flight testing.
 It explores new ways to conduct flight tests in a resource and schedule constrained environment.
 Topics such as accuracy, maneuvers, thermal protection capabilities, all weather operations, range infrastructure, post flight recovery, flight termination, diagnostics, measurements, communications, SWIL/HWIL, Monte Carlo simulations, security, and capabilities will also be addressed.
-The ultimate goal is to share knowledge and plans of hypersonic flight experimentation and testing and determine where knowledge and efforts can be leveraged.
+The ultimate goal is to share knowledge, plans and results of hypersonic flight experimentation and testing and determine where knowledge and efforts can be leveraged such as flight test data repositories.

 • Compressing the kill chain to reduce our adversaries’ decision time;